 Even with all the damning admissions, it’s possible that John Lennon could’ve still become the Prince of Peace, except for one thing: Yoko didn’t want to share him with The Beatles.
 This made for a much harder, more complicated sell.
 According to the Estate, John Lennon is very, very important and influential, totally a genius whose work will last for centuries, BUT…only the stuff he did after May 1968.
 We’re supposed to like all his stuff that didn’t sell, the stuff that requires special pleading (“Yoko worked with Fluxus!”) or the stuff given poignancy by his death.
 All the specials Light mentions in his article?
 I won’t watch any of ’em.
 Because they’ll gloss over the most interesting, most important parts of his life, and spin the same old sad tale of what-might’ve-been—and not what might have been for all of us, if he’d reunited The Beatles, but what might’ve been personally for John, Yoko and Sean.
 Which is sad, but…Brionna Taylor had family, too.
 Tragedy isn’t more important when it happens to a rock star.
 What’s important about John Lennon, the reason we’re remembering him today isn’t his death; it isn’t “Watching the Wheels” or even “Imagine.”
 It’s The Beatles, and until the Estate reflects that truth, this hypocritical tension is going to remain.

 To me, Light’s burying the lede: Lennon’s band, The Beatles, has become a developmental stage for children throughout the West.
 And it’s done so because that band, more than any other, is synonymous with what Yoko’s tried to claim for John and herself: harmony, fun, art, peace and love.
-At the heart of The Beatles, there is something real; not a concept, not a shambolic late 60’s “happening,” but a bunch of really great songs.
+At the heart of The Beatles, there is something real; not a concept, not a loose-limbed late 60’s “happening,” but a bunch of really great songs.
 Not the artists, but the art.

-And it’s because everybody still listens to them, and loves them at five years old, that they’ve gotten so uncool.
+And it’s because everybody still listens to The Beatles, and loves them at five years old, that they’ve gotten so uncool.
 This will continue.
 They will continue to drop in the eyes of 23-year-old music fans and 35-year-old editors of pop culture websites.
 And specifically the portion of Lennon that relies on being cool—the period when he rejected The Beatles and became a dedicated follower of fashion (be it artistic or political or cultural), will continue to get hokier, feel more dated, and be ever-more out-of-step with contemporary culture.
 The miraculous five years where he drove the culture will be ignored.
 To media folks hungry to promote the now, The Beatles’ transformative impact on music, the music business, and pop culture will seem more and more inevitable, more and more like “it was bound to happen” rather than the result of those four brilliant guys doing specifically that brilliant work between 1963-68.
 John Lennon will continue to be flawed; and his Beatles music will continue to be beloved.
 This was even happening in 1980, when Sean came home and asked his retired father, “Daddy, were you in the Beatles?” after watching Yellow Submarine at a friend’s house.

 Because I’ve never believed in Saint John, I’ve never felt the slightest conflict.
 Given where he’d come from, and who he was, the idea that he’d get drunk/high, and then get violent was completely unsurprising.
 To believe otherwise was to ignore something essential to who Lennon began as, what he made himself into, and the nature of his ongoing personal quest.
 There is a vast reservoir of anger in Lennon, and it’s visible even in the cheeriest slices of Beatlemania.
 We should acknowledge this, then get the hell over it.
 There would not have been a Beatles—even the lullabies!—without that rage.
-To change the world you have to find our current one really wanting; the way things are has to really bother you.
+To change the world you have to find our current one fundamentally wanting; the way things are has to really bother you.
 You can’t just love spaghetti.
 Deep down, we all know this, and all four Beatles show this dissatisfaction, though it is John’s role within the mythology to be the angry one.